ibm-cloud-docs/openshift/openshift_health.md

 * You must have the following permissions:
   * [**Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/openshift?topic=openshift-users#platform) for the cluster.
   * [**Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/iam?topic=iam-userroles) for {{site.data.keyword.la_full_notm}}.
-* For the cluster that you want to collect API server audit logs from: [Log in to your account.
-If applicable, target the appropriate resource group.
-Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)
+* For the cluster that you want to collect API server audit logs from: [Access your OpenShift cluster](/docs/openshift?topic=openshift-access_cluster).
 * Keep in mind that only one audit webhook can be created in a cluster.

 **To forward Kubernetes API audit logs to {{site.data.keyword.la_full_notm}}:**